nabla-c0d3/ssl-kill-switch2/README.md

     make package

-OS X Instructions
+macOS Instructions
 -----------------

-SSL Kill Switch 2 can be used in OS X Apps as a dynamic library to be injected into processes.
+SSL Kill Switch 2 can be used in macOS applications as a dynamic library to be injected into processes.

 ### WARNING: THIS HAS NOT BEEN TESTED ON RECENT VERSIONS OF MACOS

 ### Usage

-On OS X, the SSLKillSwitch library needs to be manually injected into the process where SSL pinning needs to be disabled.
+On macOS, the SSLKillSwitch library needs to be manually injected into the process where SSL pinning needs to be disabled.
 Once injected, it will automatically override and disable SSL validation.